Fishing - The Tweed

-The River Tweed Commission (RTC) charged with managing Tweed Fisheries and work with the Scottish Government to provide information and biological data to enable Scotland to meet its national and international obligations.
+The River Tweed Commission (RTC) is charged with managing Tweed Fisheries and works with the Scottish Government to provide information and biological data to enable Scotland to meet its national and international obligations.

-The RTC was set up over 200 years ago and its jurisdiction extends 5 miles out to sea.
+The RTC was set up over 200 years ago and its jurisdiction extends five miles out to sea.

 The Tweed Commissioner for the Bemersyde Beat is Peter Pitchford.

-The first record of the Haigs fishing for salmon at Bemersyde occurs in a Charter dated 1294 which commences:-
+The first record of the Haigs fishing for salmon at Bemersyde occurs in a Charter dated 1294, which states:

 “To all who this writing shall read, Petrus de Haga, Lord of Bemersyde, sends greeting in the Lord: Know all men, that forasmuch as I had agreed with the religious men, the Abbot and Convent of Melros, that for certain transgressions committed against them by me and mine, I and my heirs would pay to the same every year ten salmon, to wit, five fresh and five old, for ever.”